Register right. Launch strong.

 Registration Timeline is Quick:

-7–15 working days depending on structure.
-With complete documentation, most companies register in 10–12 days.
+7-15 working days depending on structure.
+With professional help and complete documentation, most companies register in 10-12 days.

 Annual Compliance is Non-Negotiable:

-Filing annual returns, maintaining records, and paying taxes is mandatory.
-Non-compliance leads to penalties, disqualification, and strike-off.
+Filing annual returns, maintaining records, paying taxes is mandatory.
+Non-compliance leads to penalties, director disqualification, and company strike-off by ROC.

 Plan for Scale from Day One:

-If planning to raise investment, register as Private Limited directly.
+If planning to scale and raise investment, register as Private Limited directly.
 Converting Partnership → LLP → Pvt Ltd later costs money and complexity.
+Choose wisely upfront.